Penn State Greater Allegheny: Academics

+The campus is also home to the only accredited Bachelor of Social Work (BSW) program in the Penn State system.

+The campus has expanded its associate degree offerings in healthcare technology fields to include Radiological Sciences and Biomedical Engineering Technology.

 2+2 Plan

 Nearly all of Penn State's 275+ baccalaureate degree programs can be started at Penn State Greater Allegheny.
 Students may complete their first two years at Greater Allegheny before transitioning to a different Penn State campus to complete their studies.
 Approximately 60% of all Penn State students enter the university through the 2+2 plan.

 Honors program

 Penn State Greater Allegheny offers an honors program which has many benefits such as early class registration, special library privileges, small class sizes and advanced research projects.
 Students that are a part of this program may earn honors credits by taking honors courses, participating in honors options or pursuing independent studies.

 Admission to the honors program is by invitation and based on quality of academic performance as well as experiences outside of the classroom.
 Eligible incoming first year students will receive a letter of invitation during the admission process.
 For current students, the invitation is made by the Honors Committee at the end of each academic year.

 Each honors student must meet the set requirements each year to remain a part of the program.
 Generally, a student must maintain a 3.33 GPA, complete at least one honors course each semester and participate in activities sponsored by the honors program.